 This may not be what you desire for your goats, and in many living arrangements, having goats wandering around without a fence to protect them can be dangerous.
-In most cases, it’s probably best to have a very secure and well thought out fencing arrangement.
-And these fencing options are also great for other small livestock as well.
+In most cases, it’s probably best to have a very secure and well-thought-out fencing arrangement.
+And these fencing options for goats are also great for other small livestock as well.

 So where do you start in building a goat fence?

 - Think ahead

 - Herd Size How many goats do/will you have?
 Is there a buck? *If you have or are bringing home a buck, the fencing between the does and bucks should be put together well and secure enough to keep them apart.*Will you be having kids in the future?
 Will you be weaning?
 You will need a separate area to wean them.

 - Pens Needed Determine how many pens you will need based on the above answers.